tony-albanese/nonnas-kitchen/README.md

 # Unfixed bugs
 + Some of the elements that are rendered conditionally appear for a split second while the page is loading or refreshing.
 Upon final load, the state is correct.
 For example, while the recipe detail is loading, the icon for the delete is visible for a split second while, even though it should not be.
 The same goes for the comments on a post - while the comments are loading, the "No comments to display" text is visible.
 When the comments are loaded, the text is gone as it should be.
 This is a cosmetic issue that does not interfere with the overall experience of the site.
 However, it should be addressed in a future release.
 + The unlike functionality does not work entirely as expected.
 The use can like a post - the icon and like count behave as expected.
 However, they cannot unlike a post immediately after liking it - the heart icon does not respond to clicks.
 If the user refreshes the page, they can unlike the post.
+This strange behavior was not present when running the code on the test server.
 This is a relatively small bug that does not severely impact the user experience but it should be addressed in a future release.
++ The like behavior could also be an artifact from the app's architecture in which the front end is responsible for updating the UI state (the number of likes) after making an API call.
+This effectively means that for this component there are two sources of truth - the actual number of likes according to the database, and the number of likes according to the front-end.
+Ideally, this component should observe the number of likes on the database and update itself when the database value changes.
 + Another small issue that should be addressed is when the user tries to edit the Recipe or BlogPost.
 Currently the form data is preloaded. the text fields, images, and recipe/ingredients list values are loaded into the form.
 The values that are for the dropdown menus (the dish type, the difficulty, and the category) are not.
 These dropdown lists are reset to the initial value.
 So if the user must reset these each time they edit a Recipe or a Post.
 Although not a breaking issue, it does decrease the quality of the user's experience with the site and should be addressed in a future release.

 # Features Left to Implement